linode/docs/docs/platform/object-storage/object-storage-ga-shortguide/index.md

 ---

 {{< note >}}
 [Linode Object Storage](/docs/platform/object-storage/) is now available to the general public in the Newark and Frankfurt data centers!
-Starting November 1, 2019, all customers with the Object Storage service enabled on their account will be billed.
 For more information, see our [Object Storage Pricing and Limitations](/docs/platform/object-storage/pricing-and-limitations/) guide.
 {{</ note >}}